Skip to content

 PHP filters also come with several advanced options that can be used to customize their behavior.
 Some of the most commonly used options include:

-• Flag options: These options are used to modify the behavior of the filter, such as requiring a specific type of data or allowing multiple options.
+• Flag options: These options modify filter behavior, such as requiring a specific data type or allowing multiple values.
+For example, FILTER_FLAG_EMAIL_UNICODE allows international characters in email validation.

-• Callback functions: These functions allow you to perform custom validation or sanitization on the data being processed.
+• Callback functions: These allow you to pass a custom function to FILTER_CALLBACK for tailored validation or sanitization logic.

 PHP Filter Examples